7 Things to Know Before Visiting Peru

 7. The Inca Trail is genuinely challenging

-If you’re coming to Peru to hike the Inca Trail, please don’t take it for granted, even with porters and the nicest of hiking gear, this is still a genuinely challenging physical experience.
-If you’re not in the best shape, don’t get discouraged, but please take steps to prepare your body for the trail!
+Hikers ascending Old Womens Pass on the Classic Inca Trail[/caption] If you're coming to Peru to hike the Inca Trail, please don't take it for granted, even with porters and the nicest of hiking gear, this is still a genuinely challenging physical experience.
+If you're not in the best shape, don't get discouraged, but please take steps to prepare your body for the trail!
 If you need advice regarding the necessary physical condition for a visit to Machu Picchu, you can start by taking a look at this article.
 You might be surprised to find a variety of options appropriate for many different fitness levels.

 - Inca Ruins of Peru